goatshriek/wrapture/docs/roadmap.md

    Python wrapper generation.
  * [ADD] **Public repository of standard library specifications** It may be useful to have standard specifications readily available.
-These could range from common templates for things like error handling, to simply wrapping standard library calls for use in the target language.
+These could range from common snippets for things like error handling, to simply wrapping standard library calls for use in the target language.
  * [ADD] **Ruby class generation**
    Allowing Ruby class generation will enable this project to make use of other